AltahhanAi/RL-Framework/README.md

-This is a full framework for Reinforcement Learning that allows a developer to develop algorithms in straightforward manner.
+This is a full framework for Reinforcement Learning that allows a developer to develop algorithms in a straightforward manner.
-The developer needs to download the env and rl folders and then to create a TD class, once can do something like:
+The developer needs to download the env and rl folders and then create a TD or Qlearn classes, one can do something like:

 from rl.rl import *